 More moving parts mean more things can go wrong.
-When all things are equal, the machine with fewest moving parts that still gets the job done is usually the best choice.
-Electric cars will outperform old-fashioned gasoline engine vehicles on every front as electric vehicles are improved.
-Lots of explanations will be given as to why electric cars blow gasoline engines off the road, but the simplicity of an electric vehicle will be a significant reason for the lower costs and higher performance.
+All things are equal, the machine with fewest moving parts that still gets the job done is usually the best choice.
+Electric cars will outperform old-fashioned gasoline engine vehicles on every front as electric vehicles continue to advance.
+Lots of explanations will be given as to why electric cars blow gasoline engines off the road, but the simplicity of an electric vehicle will be the defining reason for the lower costs and higher performance.

 Enter William of Ockham, a friar from the fourteenth century.
 Way back then he told us why electric vehicles, with fewer moving parts, would be a better choice once the technology was worked out.
 William of Ockham gave scientists a tool we now call Occam ’s razor.
 What William taught us is that the simplest answer tends to be the correct one.
 Scientists use Occam’s razor as a tool to break down theories into their simplest components.
 Therefore, by breaking down the theory into small (simple) testable parts, fewer excuses can be made when the results are falsified.

 Giv’em Hell William

 Humans like to make things more complicated than they have to be.
 Sometimes it is an honest attempt to make things better; it is also a great way to cover up a bullshit story.
-Less than a decade ago a financial animal used to collateralize mortgages were made massively complex.
-Nobody understood how they really worked.
+Over a decade ago a financial animal used to collateralize mortgages was made massively complex.
+Nobody understood how it really worked.
 Some say the creators of these new financial beasts did not understand what they built.
-The excessive complexity of these structures made it easy to peddle the securities to unwitting
+The excessive complexity of these financial structures made it easy to peddle the securities to unwitting

 As a result, my mad money account tends to be a portfolio of stocks I think are good investments (they have a high return on invested capital).
 The mad money performs well when I invest in quality companies and let them ride.
 When I start to play with my money (get too smart for my own good) I end up wasting my time and lose money.
 Good thing I have a low threshold for pain and am a fast learner.